corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-Either way, the outcome of this process is to create an immutable `SignedTransaction` with our signature over it.
+The outcome of this process is to create an immutable `SignedTransaction` with your signature over it.

 ## SignedTransaction